BalakrishnanIyer/World-Happiness-Index/README.md

 ## 🚀 How to Use
 1. Download the `.twb` file and open it in **Tableau**.
+2. Open it using Tableau Desktop.
-2. Explore the interactive dashboards to analyze the impact of various factors on happiness.
+3. Explore the interactive dashboards to analyze the impact of various factors on happiness.
-3. Refer to the **PDF report** for key takeaways.
+4. Refer to the **PDF report** for key takeaways.

+## Notable Findings

+- **Anomalies**: Countries with moderate GDP but high happiness scores often have strong social support systems.
+- **Trend**: A diminishing return on happiness as GDP increases beyond a certain threshold.

 ---